ibm-cloud-docs/cloud-logs/migration-permissions.md

 `[*]` {{site.data.keyword.cos_full_notm}} buckets with {{site.data.keyword.keymanagementservicelong_notm}} configured keys must have the `writer` role (`cloud-object-storage.bucket.list_crk_id`) to read the key name.

-If you have the IAM permission to create policies and authorizations, you can grant only the level of access that you have as a user of the target service.
-For example, if you have viewer access for the target service, you can assign only the viewer role for the authorization.
-If you attempt to assign a higher permission such as administrator, it might appear that permission is granted, however, only the highest level permission you have for the target service, that is viewer, will be assigned.
-{: important}

 When you configure your Logging agent to send logs to {{site.data.keyword.logs_full_notm}}, you will need credentials that include the `sender` role.
 For more information, see [Setting up IAM permissions for ingestion](/docs/cloud-logs?topic=cloud-logs-agent-iam-permissions).
 {: tip}